Codecademy/docs/content/python/concepts/sets/terms/clear/clear.md

 - The `clear()` method does not return any values.
 - The `clear()` method does not delete the set, it only removes elements inside the set.

 [!NOTE:] To editors: Should this description under syntax be removed?
-It kind of repeats the description above, but I thought this emphasize made it even clearer.
+It kind of repeats the description above, but I thought this emphasis made it clearer.

 ## Example
 In the example below, the `clear()` method is used to clear all elements in the set `pets` resulting in the removal of all listed elements in the set: